-Applicants to graduate programs at George Fox University must submit the following materials to the Graduate Admissions Office:
+Applicants to graduate programs at George Fox University must submit the following materials to the Graduate Admissions Office or Seminary Admissions Office:

 1. Application for admission to the appropriate program for which admission is sought.
 (A second application to George Fox University is not required.)